Check out our oral health resources page

 - Supporting mobile outreach clinics to help increase the number of the region's children who receive dental care and who are served by Minnesota Health Care Programs.

-- Working with Apple Tree Dental and Caring Hands Dentistry to expand community-based dentistry and Children's Dental Services to create and expand school-based oral healthcare for families with low incomes.
+- Working with Apple Tree Dental and Caring Hands Dentistry to expand community-based dentistry and Children's Dental Services to create and expand school-based oral healthcare.

 - Aiding medical clinics with implementing oral health screening during well-child exams.